-Loy Krathong (ลอยกระทง), sometimes spelled Loy Kratong, is a colorful festival held every year on the full moon of the twelfth month in the Thai Lunar Calendar.
+**Loy Krathong (ลอยกระทง)**, sometimes spelled *Loy Kratong* or *Loi Kratong*, is a colorful festival held every year on the full moon of the twelfth month in the [Thai Lunar Calendar](/thai-holidays-festivals/thai-buddhist-calendar/).

 This Thai Festival is held all over the country, but there are particularly beautiful celebrations held in Chiang Mai, Ayutthaya and Sukhothai, where the celebrations take place over several days.
 Celebrations are now held throughout Thailand including Bangkok, Phuket and Pattaya, as well as parts of Myanmar (Shan State) and Laos.

-- In 2012, the full moon falls on November 28th, but in some places the main celebration will be from the 27 to 29th.
+– In 2017, the full moon falls on **Friday, 3 November 2017**, but in many places (including Chiang Mai) the main celebration will be from Thursday, 2 November to Saturday, 4 November, 2017.

 In Chiang Mai the celebration is known as Yee Peng (the full moon of the second month), as the twelfth month in the Thai Lunar Calendar corresponds to the second month in the traditional calendar of the old northern Lanna kingdom.
 The festival features beautifully illuminated lanterns, which are either carried, displayed in houses and temples, and even launched into the night sky.
 Krathong which are an offering – traditionally made out of a banana stalk and adorned with candles, incense and some money – are floated down the rivers.